ivangonekrazy/Collatz-Conjecture/README.md

 [Another description](http://en.wikipedia.org/wiki/Collatz_conjecture) is available on Wikipedia.

 ### What's in this repo and Why?
-I just thought I'd practice recursion and other language features in a few different languages.
-These are also studies in various ways to optimize the generatin of the sequence.
+I just thought I'd practice recursion and other language features.
+These are also studies in various ways to optimize the generation of the sequence.